jeffreyjsung/jeffreyjsung.github.io/content/about/_index.md

 {{< /rawhtml >}}
 {{< rawhtml >}}
     <div class="text-left" style="margin-bottom: 10px; line-height: 1.8;">
         I worked under the Profiles Team at Amazon, at the same time collaborating closely with the Core Recommendations Team.
-I delivered a new type of personalized recommendation widget to be displayed on the Amazon retail website.
-The main languages/technologies I used were Java, TypeScript and AWS.
+I delivered new Amazon mobile app widget that shows gift recommendations using data from other profiles under the same account (e.g. Violet would see a recommendation widget titled "Gifts for Stanley").
     </div>
 {{< /rawhtml >}}
-- Increased user engagement by spearheading the development of profile-specific recommendation widgets, coordinating with multiple teams to integrate end-to-end changes into realtime systems (Java)
-- Expanded availability of customer profile data API by deploying an AWS ECS sidecar container to handle encryption and restructuring GET methods of Spring backend to return secure responses
-- Developed reusable UI components using TypeScript for dynamically rendering widget titles in the front-end
+- **Technologies used:** Java, TypeScript, AWS